HDMS Thetis (1790): Career

 The sculptor Bertel Thorvaldsen was granted permission to travel to Rome with the ship.
 He visited Fisker and his wife in their home on Toldbodvej several times prior to the ship's departure.
 He boarded the ship on 29 August 1796.

 Thetis set sail from Copenhagen on 30 August, On 6–8 September, she fired warning shots at several Royal Navy ships in the North Sea.
 On 9 September, she anchored off Dover due to heavy fog.
 On 2 October, she exchanged gun shots with several Portuguese Navy vessels off the coast of Portugal.
-On 8 October, Thetis anchored at the Roads of Malaga.
-Her departure from Malaga was delayed by lack of wind.
+On 8 October, Thetis anchored at the Roads of Málaga.
+Her departure from Málaga was delayed by lack of wind.
 Thorvaldsen and some of the officers spent the time touring the town, visiting some of its churches and coffee houses.
-Thetis departed from Malaga on 11 October, bound for Algiers.
+Thetis departed from Málaga on 11 October, bound for Algiers.
 On 16 October, she left the tribute ship Laurentius behind in Algiers, continuing alone to Malta.

 At Valetta, on 24 October, Thetis was placed under a 40-day plague quarantine.
 On 3 November, Malta's health commission decided to maintain the 40-day quarantine plus an extra 20 days in case the ship decided to call at Tripoli in the meantime.

 On 7 November, Thetis continued to Tripoli.
 On 14 November, Fisker engaged in diplomatic, but unsuccessful, negotiations with the old Pasha of Tripoli, Yusuf Karamanli.
 A storm forecast forced Thetis to exit the Port of Tripoli, leaving behind her captain.
 On 23 November, she was finally able to return to Tripoli.

 Thetis left Tripoli again on 25 November, bound either for Sicily or Malta.
 On her arrival at Valetta, on 2 December, she was placed under plague quarantine until 18 December.
 On 17 January 1797, Thetis departed from Valetta.